Introduction

 By the time you realize that the company is too big, that you’re out of your depth, that your work is simply not up to the standards you set for yourself, you’ve made a lot of commitments – to employees, to customers, to suppliers – that are hard to break.
 If you decide to change course, people will have to be let go.
 Contracts will have to be renegotiated.
 Customers- good customers, the kind you want to keep- will have to be told that you just can’t help them.
 At that point, you find out just how deeply you care about being the best at what you do.

-“Instead of trying to do it all, we wanted to be the best at a few things…that meant getting rid of customers including some who’d been with the company for a long time…”
+“Instead of trying to do it all, we wanted to be the best at a few things…that meant getting rid of customers, including some who’d been with the company for a long time…”

 It’s hard to fight off the pressure to achieve in the way that everybody thinks you should achieve and that they present as being easy to achieve.
 Of course, they don’t know.
 It’s never easy, and it’s really a lot of work.
 But once you open that door, all those questions are out there.

-“Successful entrepreneurs have a demon they have to get rid of”, he said, for me, it was having to do as much as I could.
+“Successful entrepreneurs have a demon they have to get rid of,” he said, for me, it was having to do as much as I could.
 I always worried, am I missing an opportunity here?
 And by leaving money on the table?
 How do you turn that off?
 How do you keep the success bug from turning into the success disease?”

 “…there are three things you need to realize before you can get into recovery from entrepreneurialism.
 First, you have to feel the pain.
 Second, the people who build giant companies from scratch are different from you.
 It’s not just brains; It’s composition.
 They have a stomach you don’t have.
 Then, finally, it hits you, the third realization Things are okay.
 You can be happy.
-I can lead a good life, have a great business make enough money, without going crazy.
+I can lead a good life, have a great business, and make enough money without going crazy.
 And you begin to notice all the unhappy rich people around, with unhappy families…”

-He (Goltz) was haunted by the sense of inadequacy, for not measuring up.
+He (Goltz) was haunted by the sense of inadequacy for not measuring up.
 He would compare himself with the most famous entrepreneurs in the world and wonder what they had that he lacked.
 He was so focused on his shortcomings that he couldn’t see- or give himself credit for – the real contributions he made to his community and the positive impact he had on the lives of the people around him.
 It was as though all that counted for nothing if he hadn’t achieved what the world considered the pinnacle of success as measured by the size of the company or his personal fortune.

 A small giants mojo comes, in part, from active appreciation of a business’s potential to make a positive difference in the lives of the people it comes into contact with….